How I Got 5 Job Offers in 30 Days Using Free AI Tools

 AI tools level the playing field.
 You do not need a career coach ($500+/hour).
 You do not need a resume writer ($200+).
 You need a system, consistency, and the willingness to iterate.

 My offer acceptance: I joined the Series C startup at $210K + equity.
 The team is sharp, the product is interesting, and the commute is zero (fully remote).
+Your turn.
+Pick one tool from the list above.
+Use it today.
+Iterate tomorrow.

 References